ragingwind/yeoman-greeting-card/readme.md

 yeoman-greeting-card
 ================

-See the [component page](http://ragingwind.github.io/yeoman-greeting-card) for more information.
+See the [demo](http://ragingwind.github.io/yeoman-greeting-card/components/yeoman-greeting-card/demo/) for more information.

 ## Getting Started